The Car Connection Chrysler Town & Country Overview

-Three generations of Chrysler Town & Country minivans have depended on the basic goodness of the minivan design itself to carry the day--since most of the differences from other versions are limited to high-end features and slightly different styling.
-Still, there's no similar luxury version of the other top-selling minivans, the Toyota Sienna and the Honda Odyssey, which makes the Chrysler van unique.
+Three generations of Chrysler's Town & Country minivans have depended on the basic goodness of the minivan design itself to carry the day.
+Most of the differences from other versions are limited to high-end features and slightly different styling.

 The K-car chassis was revamped for the 1991-1995 Chrysler minivan.
-The Town & Country continued in the lineup, as a long-wheelbase-only minivan loaded with features and few options.
-The powertrains were upsized V-6 engines and four-speed automatic transmissions that gained a poor reputation for reliability.
-All-wheel drive became an option during the 1992 model year; airbags were fitted to the front driver and passenger spaces during this generation.
+The Town & Country continued in the lineup, as a long-wheelbase-only minivan loaded with features and offering few options above and beyond.
+The powertrains were upsized V-6 engines and 4-speed automatic transmissions that gained a poor reputation for reliability.
+All-wheel drive became an option during the 1992 model year; driver and front-passenger airbags were fitted during this generation.

 From 1996 to 2000, the Chrysler Town & Country adopted a much sleeker look.
-This third-generation minivan attracted new competition from Ford's Windstar, and from the Honda Odyssey and Toyota Sienna--but innovations like a second driver-side sliding door, roll-out seats and an optional rear-seat entertainment system kept it ahead of its competition.
-A short-wheelbase edition found a few buyers; V-6 engines and a four-speed automatic continued in front- and all-wheel-drive versions.
+This third-generation minivan attracted new competition from Ford's Windstar, and from the Honda Odyssey and Toyota Sienna—but innovations like a second driver-side sliding door, roll-out seats, and an optional rear-seat entertainment system kept it ahead of its competition.
+A short-wheelbase edition found a few buyers; V-6 engines and a 4-speed automatic continued in front- and all-wheel-drive versions.

-From 2001 to 2007, Chrysler sold a revamped version as the Town & Country.
-It also added a less expensive Voyager model to its minivan roster--the old Plymouth Voyager, adopted in the wake of Plymouth's closure.
+Chrysler brought out a revamped Town & Country for 2001, with this fourth generation ending in 2007.
+The brand also added a less expensive Voyager model to its minivan roster, with that name and placement adopted in the wake of Plymouth's closure.
 From 2001 to 2003, the Voyager would be the short-wheelbase Chrysler minivan, and the Town & Country the long-wheelbase version; the Voyager went away in 2003, when Chrysler resumed offering short- and long-wheelbase Town & Country vans.
-While its powertrains maintained the status quo, the Town & Country's seating took a step ahead with Stow 'N Go in the 2005 model year.
-With Stow 'N Go, the second- and third-row seats could be folded into the floor rather than removed, a big boost for families needing flexible transportation.
-The new seating features came about as Chrysler reworked the minivan floorpan to spin off a new model, the low-roofed six-passenger Chrysler Pacifica crossover.

 For the current generation, Chrysler has given the Town & Country an angular theme that looks less upscale than before.
 From 2008 to 2010, the styling fell far short inside, where plasticky dash trim covered almost every surface that wasn't upholstered.
-The engines were uprated again, among them a base 3.3-liter V-6, a 3.8-liter six, and a 4.0-liter V-6 that actually earned the best fuel economy ratings.
-To maintain its class-leading features list, Chrysler added in-car satellite TV, a folding in-car table, swiveling seats and entertainment systems.
+The engines were uprated again, with a choice of a base 3.3-liter V-6, a 3.8-liter V-6, and a 4.0-liter V-6 that actually earned the best fuel economy ratings of the three.
+To maintain its class-leading features list, Chrysler added in-car satellite TV, a folding in-car table, swiveling seats, and new entertainment systems.

-Also in 2013—and revealed at the Los Angeles Auto Show—Chrysler revealed a Town & Country S model, with a blacked-out scheme inside and out, plus new piano black trims inside, as well as the Blu-Ray entertainment system.
+Also for 2013, Chrysler revealed a Town & Country S model, with a blacked-out scheme inside and out, plus new piano black trims inside, as well as the otherwise optional Blu-ray entertainment system.

-The Volkswagen Routan is essentially a restyled version of the Town & Country, although without the Chrysler's top seating and entertainment options.
-It went out of production after the 2012 model year.
+The Volkswagen Routan was essentially a restyled version of the Town & Country, although without the Chrysler's top seating and entertainment options.
+It was built alongside the Chrysler models in Canada and went out of production after the 2012 model year.